nmontalvan03/Notes03/Notes03.md

 e economy, and applications that you want to use for cloud computing whether for business or in individual.

-the global Infrastructure is a designed para brindarle una mejor flexibilidad de eligir donde y como desea ejecutar la carga de trabajo tambien da seguridad  cloud computing con un alta calidad  en el rendimiento de la red global.
+the global Infrastructure is a designed to give you better flexibility to choose where and how you want running the workload also provides cloud computing security with high quality performance of the global network.

 # AWS Regions